The Town Council has in the past appointed a town crier but at present the post is vacant following the retirement of the last town crier.

 Any person on the parliamentary electoral roll for Crewkerne is eligible to put forward candidates for selection, following processes to be confirmed by the Town Council.
 To be considered for selection, nominations from three separate people is required: these should be kept confidential and the nominee should not be aware that his or her name has been put forward.
 Selection is made by a Committee consisting of the current Mayor and Deputy Mayor plus the five most recent past Mayors.

-A list of Crewkerne’s Honoured Citizens can be found here.
+A list of Crewkerne’s Honoured Citizens and more information about the Mayor and Deputy Mayor can be found on the following pages.